Learning Series

 As you probably know, Docker delegates more and more some of its container management tasks to another lower-level daemon called containerd.
 It means that if you have a dockerd daemon running on a machine, most likely there is a containerd daemon somewhere nearby as well.
 And containerd often comes with its own command-line client, ctr, that can be used, in particular, to inspect images.

-The cool part about containerd is that it provides a much more fine-grained control over the typical container management tasks than Docker does:
+The cool part about containerd is that it provides a much more fine-grained control over the typical container management tasks than Docker does.
+For instance, you can use ctr to mount a container image to a local folder, without even mentioning any containers:

 Keep playing with containers, folks.
 It's fun!